kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 You can accomplish this by embedding just the **WEATHER** label into a vertical stack view.
 Remember that the `alignment` of a vertical stack view can be set to `.Leading`, and if the stack view is stretched beyond its intrinsic width, its contained views will remain aligned to its leading side.

-Select only the **WEATHER** label using the document outline, or by using the **Control-Shift-click** trick you learned in the previous chapter:
+Select the **WEATHER** label using the document outline, or by using the **Control-Shift-click** trick you learned in the previous chapter:
 ![bordered width=96%](images/35-select-just-the-weather-label_640x92.png)

 Then click on the **Stack** button: